-SECTION 12.
+SECTION 5.04.
 CONTINUING DISCLOSURE.
+(A) In order to comply with the requirements of Rule 15c2-12(b)(1) of the Securities and Exchange Commission (the "Rule"), the Department hereby agrees to provide or cause to be provided such information as may be required, from time to time, under the Rule.

-- (A) In order to comply with the requirements of the Rule, the Department hereby agrees to provide or cause to be provided such information as may be required, from time to time, under such Rule. - (B) The Secretary of the Department, in conjunction with the appropriate officers of the Division, is authorized and directed to execute and deliver any documents or agreements which are necessary to comply with the requirements of the Rule
+(B) The Secretary or other Authorized Officer of the Department, in conjunction with the appropriate Authorized Officer of the Division, is authorized and directed to execute and deliver any documents or agreements which are necessary to comply with the requirements of the Rule.

-SECTION 13.
+SECTION 5.05.
 INCIDENTAL ACTION.
-The members and officers of the Governing Board and the staff of the Division are hereby authorized and directed to execute and deliver such other documents, and to take such other actions as may be necessary or appropriate in order to accomplish the sale, issuance and securing of the Bonds pursuant to the terms of the Authorizing Resolution and this Fifty-sixth Supplemental Resolution, and the performance of the obligations of the Division under the Authorizing Resolution and this Fifty-sixth Supplemental Resolution.
+The members and officers of the Governing Board and the staff of the Division are hereby authorized and directed to execute and deliver such other documents, and to take such other actions as may be necessary or appropriate in order to accomplish the sale, issuance and securing of the Series 2023 Bonds pursuant to the terms of the Authorizing Resolution and this Fifty-ninth Supplemental Resolution, and the performance of the obligations of the Division under the Authorizing Resolution and this Fifty-ninth Supplemental Resolution.